EricKim204/OCRTranslator/ReadMe.md

 - Overlay the translated text on the image using a transparent or styled layer

 ## Development Plan

-1. Set up the browser extension with image detection and click handling
-2. Integrate in-browser text extraction
-3. Add translation via a remote or local service
+### Stage 1: Python Proof of Concept

+Build a simple Python script to test the key features:
+- Extract text from an image using OCR
+- Translate the text to another language
+- Overlay the translation back onto the image

+---

+### Stage 2: Browser Extension

+Build a Chrome extension to apply the same logic on images within webpages:
+1. Detect and handle image clicks
+2. Run OCR and translation in the browser or via an API
-4. Render overlay with the translated result on top of the image
+3. Overlay the translated text on the image in-place
-5. Add support for custom language selection
+4. Add basic UI for language selection and settings
-6. Improve styling and positioning of the overlay
-7. Test across image formats, resolutions, and webpage layouts